|Many streams, lakes, ponds and reservoirs are officially classified as “stocked

 data at PASDA).
 This means that these waters contain significant portions that are open to public fishing and

 are stocked with trout.
 These waters are open to trout harvest during the “extended season” (see

 Commonwealth Inland Waters).
 Unlisted tributary streams (those not included in this list of “stocked trout

 waters”) are not open to harvest of trout during the “extended season.”
 Only stocked trout waters

 and all waters downstream of stocked trout waters are open to harvest during this period with the exception of Class A wild trout streams where harvest is prohibited during the extended season.
 Spearing fish is not permitted

 in any of these waters at any time of the year.

 These waters are closed to all fishing (including taking of minnows) from March 1 to 8 a.m. on the opening day of the trout season.
 A person shall be deemed to be fishing if he or she has in possession any fishing line, rod or other device that can be used for fishing while on or in any water or on the banks within 25 feet of any water where fishing is prohibited.
 Unless geographically designated in the Region Regulated Trout Waters section, the term stocked trout waters includes the entire stream from headwaters to mouth.

 Special note: Although we strive to keep these lists up to date, it is possible that some streams may later be deleted or added as “stocked trout waters” because of last-minute changes in water quality conditions.
-Check with the nearest Fish & Boat Commission office if there is any question about whether or not a water area is “stocked.”
+Check with the nearest Pennsylvania Fish and Boat Commission office if there is any question about whether or not a water area is “stocked.”